BkRqbbit/Learning/JavaScript/README.md

 If your boolean is true, it will return false.\
 If your boolean is false, it will return true.

-## Objects
-Primitive data types are the basics of the language.\
-So in order to be able to build more complex systems, you might know how to use multi-store objects.\
-An object allows you to manipulate and store multiple values.

-An object, is a collection of properties and methods.\
-Properties are the variables the object has access to.\
-And methods are the functions the object can execute.\
-An object will allow you to build even more complex data types.\
-You can just use variables, or other objects!

-One fancy thing about objects, is that they allow you to represent things of the real world.\
-Think of a dog, you can create a `dog` object.\
-Its properties can be: weight, name, color, breed.\

 ## Arrays
 An array is an object type, that allows you to store multiple values and access them with a single identifier.\
 You can think of an array as a list of items!\